Gold 2023 - 2024

 Physical Education:

 The children will have two P.E. sessions.
-Indoor PE will be taught on a Monday and Outdoor PE will be taught on a Wednesday.
+Indoor PE will be taught on a Wednesday and Outdoor PE will be taught on a Friday.

 On these days, the children will need to come to school dressed in their P.E. uniform: navy shorts and light blue t-shirt; navy tracksuit and light blue t-shirt.
 No logos or football kits.
 Trainers should be all plain black or all plain white.
-All long hair should be tied back and earrings should be removed.
+All long hair should be tied back, and earrings should be removed.

 Indoor – Dance

-Outdoor – Football
+Outdoor – Sports Day Practise

-Outdoor – Net and Wall Games: Fundamentals.
+Outdoor – Striking and Fielding

 P.S.H.E.: